 - Access to appropriate treatments for their patients when they need them.

-- Help people with and their caregivers navigate the health care system in their country/state/region.
+- Help people with multiple myeloma and their caregivers navigate the healthcare system in their country/state/region.

-- Ensure the patients' privacy and confidentiality and that personal information is protected.
+- Ensure patients' privacy and that confidentiality of personal information is protected.
 Personal privacy is maintained and proper handling of personal health and other information is assured.